stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/7-network-policies.md

 kubectl run test-from-default --image=busybox --rm -it --restart=Never -n default -- wget -O- --timeout=2 http://backend.netpol-test
 ```

+!!! note
     You should see that:

     - The client pod can now access the backend (successful connections)
     - The "other" pod still cannot access the backend (connection failures)
     - Pods from other namespaces still cannot access the backend

 ### Task 8: Allowing Traffic from Other Namespaces